-After the war broke out, Robert was assigned to the CSS Planter, a Confederate military transport.
-Smalls piloted the Planter throughout Charleston harbor, gaining the confidence and trust of the crew and the white Confederate officers.
+After the war broke out, Robert was assigned to the Planter, a Confederate military cargo transport.
+Smalls piloted the Planter around Charleston harbor, gaining the confidence and trust of the black crew members and the three white officers.
 Knowing the crew trusted him, Smalls devised a plan of escape.
-He convened with other slaves on board and they agreed to rebel against their Confederate owners.
-One night when the Confederate Officers left to sleep on the shore, Smalls and the crew took the ship.
-They sailed to another dock and picked up Smalls’ and the other members of the crew’s families.
-Robert copied the captain’s manners and even wore a similar big straw hat to fool officials at Confederate harbor forts.
-When out of range of cannon fire, he replaced the rebel flags on board with white bed sheets and captained the ship to the Union blockade.
-Robert surrendered the Planter and its cargo to the United States Navy.
-He immediately volunteered his knowledge about Charleston’s defense to the Union.
-Smalls’ understanding of the Charleston defenses proved invaluable, as Smalls’ intel directly led to the capture of Coles island a week after his escape.
-Rear Admiral Samuel Francis Du Pont wrote to the Navy Secretary in Washington, Robert “is superior to any who have come into our lines — intelligent as many of them have been.”
+One night when the officers left to sleep ashore, Smalls and the crew took the ship.
+Smalls piloted the ship out of the harbor and surrendered the Planter and its cargo to the Union navy.
+He also volunteered his knowledge of Charleston’s defenses, leading to the capture of Coles Island a week after his escape.
+Rear Admiral Samuel Francis DuPont wrote that Robert “is superior to any who have come into our lines — intelligent as many of them have been.”